 - Salt, pepper, and Italian seasoning to taste

 - 2 large yellow onions, thickly sliced, lengthwise (root to tip), about 4 cups sliced onion

 - 1 bay leaf

-3 Cook for 3 1/2 to 4 1/2 hours, or longer, until meat is tender.
-(If you are using a pressure cooker, cut the time by half).
+4 Cook several hours until fork tender and serve: Cook for 3 1/2 to 4 1/2 hours, or longer, until meat is tender.

-After cooking 3 1/2 hours.
-Note how much liquid has been released by the meat.
-This comes from slow cooking at a very low temperature.
-If your pot roast is too dry, make sure the pan you are using has a tight fitting lid and that you are cooking at the lowest possible heat to maintain the low simmering.
+After 3 1/2 hours, the meat will release a lot of liquid, which comes from slow cooking at a very low temperature.
+If your pot roast is too dry, make sure the pan you are using has a tight fitting lid and that you are cooking at the lowest possible heat to maintain the low simmer.